By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Why Your Elected Coverage Level Matters Most

-If you elected coverage at $50,000 annual wages but actually earned $80,000, your benefits are calculated on $50,000.
-If business was slow and you only earned $30,000 but elected $50,000 coverage, your benefits are still based on $50,000.
+Elected coverage at $50,000 annual wages but actually earned $80,000?
+Benefits calculated on $50,000.
+Business was slow and you only earned $30,000 but elected $50,000 coverage?
+Benefits still based on $50,000.

-Step-by-Step: Calculating Your Average Weekly Wage as a Contractor
+Calculating Your Average Weekly Wage

 Step 1: Determine Your Calculation Basis